Vardandukht: Life

-Vardandukht was the daughter of the great sparapet (chief general) Manuel Mamikonian of the pro-Roman, powerful and wealthy Mamikonian family by an unnamed mother.
+Vardandukht was the daughter of the great sparapet (chief general) Manuel Mamikonian of the pro-Roman, powerful and wealthy Mamikonian family by a mother whose name is unknown.
 She was born and raised in Armenia.

 The previous Roman client Armenian King Papas (Pap) was assassinated in 374.
 As Arsaces III and his younger brother, Vologases, were both too young to rule and succeed their father, the Roman emperor Valens had sent their paternal first cousin Varasdates (Varazdat) to occupy the Armenian throne.
 Their cousin who was a young man highly reputed for his mental and physical gifts had lived in Rome for an unknown period of time.
 Varasdates began to rule under the regency of Mushegh I Mamikonian.

 Queen

 In 378 with the failed reign of Varasdates and the murder of Mushegh Mamikonian, who was Vardandukht’s paternal uncle, her father, Manuel filled his late brother’s position of sparapet.
 Manuel, furious at the Armenian King, with a military force drove out Varasdates from Armenia back to Rome.
 Manuel raised Arsaces III and his brother Vologases to the throne as co-kings of Armenia, under the nominal regency of their mother Zarmandukht.

-To end the political anarchy in the country as Manuel being now the powerful regent-in-charge of Armenia, Manuel married Arsaces III to Vardandukht and he married Vologases to the daughter of Sahak from the Bagratuni Dynasty.
+To end the political anarchy in the country as Manuel being now the powerful regent-in-charge of Armenia, Manuel married Arsaces III to Vardandukht and he married Vologases to the daughter of Sahak from the Bagratuni dynasty.
 Through marriage, Vardandukht became a relation to the ruling Arsacid dynasty of Armenia and a high status woman in Armenian society.
-Not much is known on her relationship with Arsaces III and she bore him no children.
+Not much is known on her relationship with Arsaces III; they had no children.

 The Mamikonian government brought peace, stability to Armenia in which Manuel guided the country wisely.
 Manuel treated Arsaces III, Vologases and Zarmandukht with honor.
 He raised Arsaces III and Vologases and Manuel nurtured them as if they were his own children.